 We finally got chickens.
-Getting chickens took way longer that I wanted it too.
-Yet still I was not yet ready for them.
+It took way longer than I wanted it too.
+Yet still, I wasn’t yet ready for them.
 It wasn’t for a lack of research.
 I’ve done plenty of that!
 We just didn’t have everything we needed for them.
+Getting chickens on the homestead was a little bit of a struggle, but all that ends well…

 I went and bought almost all of the essentials that they need.
 I bought food pellets, a feeder, waterer, oyster shell, grit, and bedding.
 Check out my second post on chickens Raccoon in the chicken coop!

-All that costed about $100.
+All that cost about $100.
 It was a stretch to pull that money out of our budget.
 There simply was not enough money to buy a chicken coop.
 We made a makeshift coop for our chickens.
-You can check it out in the YouTube video below.
+You can check it out in the YouTube video above.

 So the heat is on to get a coop and fast.
 Let me tell you the story of how we got these chickens.
 My husband’s co-worker decided he has too many chickens and wanted to thin them out a little.
 He knew we wanted to have chickens sometime soon.
 So one day he shows up at work with 3 chickens in a cage for my husband to take home.
 My husband called me to let me know, he would be bringing them home that evening.
 Oh, talk about frantic!
 What will they eat, where will they sleep thoughts run through my brain, like crazy!